Los Angeles Law Enforcement Officer Training Regarding Questioning

 If you're arrested, the police have to have certain probable cause to believe criminal activity is afoot.
 If they don't have it and they arrest you, it's an illegal arrest.

-Any information they found out can be thrown out of court.
+Any information they find out can be thrown out of court.
 In the case of a detention, they can detain you based on a much smaller amount of proof.

-A detention is where they are just holding you while they conduct a search or inquire about something.
-An arrest means that handcuffs are placed on you and a reasonable person would not feel free to leave.
+A detention is when they hold you while they conduct a search or inquire about something.
+An arrest means that handcuffs are placed on you, and a reasonable person would not feel free to leave.

-The line is often blurred and that is where you are going to need a good criminal defense attorney, who has practiced in Los Angeles.
+The line is often blurred, and that is where you will need a good criminal defense attorney who has practiced in Los Angeles.

 You should never be talking to the police if they suspect that you committed a crime.
 If they pull you over and ask you if you had any drinks tonight, the answer should always be no.